Waldo Ponce

-Waldo Alonso Ponce Carrizo (born 4 December 1982) is a Chilean former football defender.
+Waldo Alonso Ponce Carrizo (born 4 December 1982) is a Chilean former professional footballer who played as a defender.

 Club career

 Universidad de Chile

-Ponce made his professional debut with Universidad de Chile in 2001.
+A product of the Universidad de Chile youth system, Ponce had a trial with Dutch side Ajax at the age of seventeen.
+He made his professional debut with Universidad de Chile in 2001.
 In his three years with Universidad de Chile, Ponce displayed good aerial ability both in defence and attack.
 This, combined with his strong and accurate free kicks, led Ponce to be loaned to German team VfL Wolfsburg, being this his first international club.
 In this club, Ponce only played two league matches.

 Ponce returned to Universidad de Chile at the end of 2004.
 He was immediately inserted into the starting lineup and was an integral part of Universidad de Chile's making an appearance in the 2005 Copa Libertadores.
 Ponce reached the final of the tournament Clausura 2005 but his team lost when he missed the final penalty which was saved by José María Buljubasich.
 In 2007, Ponce lived one of his best moments on Universidad de Chile, but on 11 April 2007, he was injured during a training of the club.
 The player was nearly three months injured, however he fully recovered in September 2007.